ibm-wm-transition/sag-mainstream-devops-az-00-prerequisites/README.md

     ```bash
     vi setEnv.sh
     ```
     **Note:** Watch the naming constraints, e.g. SA names must be max 24 chars long and lowercase.
-Keep the MY_PREFIX short, lowercase and without spceial characters.
+Keep the MY_PREFIX short, lowercase and without special characters.
 Eventually shorten the names that concatenate it.

 - Execute the shell scripts in the given order (00 to 11) or use directly the more convenient ```createAll.sh```.
 Verify the file permissions before executing it.
 - Eventually execute ```98.produceEnvForDev.sh```.
 Copy the three "export" resulting lines into a private file on your PC.
 These lines will be saved in a secure file in the DevOps project.